reiver/cyber80/srv/cyber80-srv/README.md

 A human would just go to:
 * http://localhost:8080/

-And `wasm_exec.js` and `cyber80/cyber80.wasm` automatically be downloaded and pulled-in behind-the-scenes.
+And `wasm_exec.js` and `cyber80/cyber80.wasm` will be automatically downloaded and pulled-in behind-the-scenes.